metalalive/RobotCarRPi/README.md

 # Raspberry PI X Robotic car X Tensorflow

-Here's description about how I build a robotic car using Raspberry PI with car kits and camera, I'll also describe about how I program the car, build/train/validate my neural network for image processing using **Tensorflow C++ API**, I also managed to get 85% accurancy when predicting images of test sets using the trained neural network model.
+Here's description about how I build a robotic car using Raspberry PI with chassis kits and camera, also how I build / train / validate my neural network model using **Tensorflow C++ API**, I also managed to get 85% accurancy when predicting images from test sets and frames from camera using the trained neural network model.

 [![click following image to see result](image/youtube_video_lane_detection_1.png)](https://www.youtube.com/watch?v=pSG8lJDgizE)